Stony Brook University Libraries’ Anti-Racism Task Force

 Charge

-• Collection development: Improve library’s online collections addressing racism perpetrated against underrepresented communities, specifically, the African American community in the context of the Black Lives Matter movement.
+• Collection development: Improve the libraries online collections addressing racism perpetrated against underrepresented communities, specifically the African American community in the Black Lives Matter movement context.

 • Create interactive forums such as seminars and workshops that engage the community in understanding the deep structures of racism.

-• Create a lively website of materials relevant to understanding and combating racism and discrimination.
+• Create an online collection of materials relevant to understanding and combating racism and discrimination.

 Members (University Libraries)